 Great bosses know that employees who make suggestions care about the company, so they ensure those employees know their input is valued--and appreciated.

-Every employee works for a paycheck (otherwise they would do volunteer work), but every employee wants to work for more than a paycheck: They want to work with and for people they respect and admire--and with and for people who respect and admire them.
+Employees work for a paycheck (otherwise they would do volunteer work), but they want to work for more than a paycheck: to work with and for people they respect and admire--and with and for people who respect and admire them.